 Our goal is making your trip smooth from beginning to end.
 To help you with your baggage plans, we want to share with you what items can be carried on-board.

 Please note that all carry-on items must be able to be safely stowed underneath the seat in front of you or in an overhead bin.
 Baggage not qualifying as a personal item or carry-on bag must be checked for a fee.
+Military personnel traveling on active duty or permanent change of station orders may bring one carry-on bag for free.
+See our Optional Services page for pricing.

 (Note that all carry-on items are the sole responsibility of the Customer.)